Adelanto Detention Center: Conditions

 The prison, ICE's newest and largest in California, was the scene of small immigration protests in November 2013.

 Since its opening as an ICE detention center in 2011, Adelanto Detention Facility has faced accusations of insufficient medical care and poor conditions.
 Because of the poor conditions, in July 2015, 29 members of Congress sent a letter to ICE and federal inspectors requesting an investigation addressing their concerns.
 Later that year in November, 400 detainees went on a hunger strike, to demand better medical and dental care.

 In May 2018, government inspectors from the Department of Homeland Security (DHS) made a surprise visit to the detention center where 307 contract guards oversaw 1,659 immigrant detainees housed in different facilities around the center.
-Inspectors found multiple violations of ICE detention standards which posed significant health and safety risks for detainees and restricted detainees rights.
+Inspectors found multiple violations of ICE detention standards which posed significant health and safety risks for detainees and restricted detainees' rights.
 The violations found were: nooses in detainee cells, inappropriate segregation including misuse of solitary confinement, improperly handcuffed and shackled, and detainees with limited English lacked communication assistance; and untimely and inadequate detainee medical care.

-During the COVID-19 pandemic, a lawsuit was filed on behalf of six detainees with medical conditions due to the inadequate sanitation and that beds placed too close together.
+During the COVID-19 pandemic, a lawsuit was filed on behalf of six detainees with medical conditions due to inadequate sanitation and beds placed too close together.
 These conditions provided an “ideal incubation” opportunity for coronavirus.

 Hernandez v.
 Sessions

 Hernandez v.
 Sessions is a class action lawsuit filed in April 2016 by the ACLU and pro bono lawyers from Skadden, Arps, Slate, Meagher & Flom.
-Lead plaintiffs on the case were non-citizens who were detained at Adelanto Detention Facility due to their inability to afford the bond set by immigration officials.
+Lead plaintiffs in the case were non-citizens who were detained at Adelanto Detention Facility due to their inability to afford the bond set by immigration officials.
 In October 2017, the U.S. Court of Appeals for the Ninth Circuit affirmed a district court’s order granting a classwide preliminary injunction in favor the plaintiffs.
 The Hernandez decision is the first court case to impose due process requirements in the immigration context and requires ICE officers and immigration judges to consider a person's financial ability to post bond and suitability for non-monetary alternative conditions of supervision when considering the conditions of release.